TheGoodlike13/liberty_or_death/README.md

 I restart the computer to see if something changes, and yes, things are even more broken!
 Now the LDAP server cannot even be reached at all.
 It might be related to [permissions](https://www.linuxquestions.org/questions/linux-networking-3/ldap_bind-can%27t-contact-ldap-server-383602/).
 Easy enough, just change back ownership... uh... to what again?

+    ls -la /etc/ldap/slapd.d/cn=config/

-Well, I use the command from the page 'ls -la /etc/ldap/slapd.d/cn=config/' to find out the user is 'openldap'.
+This tells me the user is 'openldap'.
-So the command should be 'sudo chown openldap /etc/ldap/slapd.d/cn=config/olcDatabase{1}.ldif'.
+So the command should be

+    sudo chown openldap /etc/ldap/slapd.d/cn=config/olcDatabase{1}.ldif

 Except that doesn't work because the file doesn't exist.
 Except it was just clearly listed and I can go to the folder and see it is there.

 I right click on the file, go to properties, then permissions tab, there I can change the settings for the group 'openldap' to 'read & write', then restart again.
 Server works again!

+    sudo ldapadd -x -W -D cn=admin,dc=goodlike,dc=eu,dc=local -f mumkashi.ldif

 OH.
 MY.
 GOD.
 It worked!
 We hacked our way into a system!
-The command 'sudo ldapadd -x -W -D cn=admin,dc=goodlike,dc=eu,dc=local -f mumkashi.ldif' no longer gives me the middle finger!
 It even says 'adding new entry'!

-Unfortunately, it also says 'ldap_add: No such object (32)', but at least the error now is different and we can try to move on :D
+Unfortunately, it also says

+    ldap_add: No such object (32)

+but at least the error now is different and we can try to move on :D

 Predictably, the issue was that the new "user" had an organizational unit component "ou=users" which didn't exist. [#you_must_construct_additional_pylons](#you_must_construct_additional_pylons)